 Here are some ideas for staying warm, cozy, and relaxed with your family this winter season.

 Put the phone away.
 Take advantage of the email lull that has hopefully taken hold of your inbox, put down the phone, and focus on the now with your child.
 Twenty minutes of your undivided attention, time for question answering, or storytelling might be exactly the bonding time your little one needs.

 Write letters to friends or family.
-Winter might not be an ideal time to travel to see long-distance relatives, especially in the current circumstances, but there are other ways to stay connected and send your love.
+Winter might not be an ideal time to travel to see long-distance relatives, but there are other ways to stay connected and send your love.
 Have your children write letters or make drawings to send to friends and family.
 They’ll love getting a heart-felt surprise in the mail and might just send one back.
 A little appreciation goes a long way and who knows - you might discover a future writer in the family.

 Host a nighttime sledding party.
 Okay, for this one you’ll need to venture outside.
-Gather your neighbors, sleds, and outerwear and head to the nearest hill after dark.
-This is a fun way to get the neighborhood together in a socially distant way, and the magic of the night stars, crisp air, and camaraderie will have your family talking for winters to come.
+Gather your neighbors, sleds, and outerwear, and head to the nearest hill after dark.
+This is a fun way to get the neighborhood together; the magic of the night stars, crisp air, and camaraderie will have your family talking for winters to come.

 Have a family game night.
 Make sure there’s a game for everyone and settle in for some family-friendly competition.
 Switch up the teams, grab some snacks, and enjoy the laughs.

 Update or decorate your child’s room.
 With more hours spent indoors, it’s a great time of the year to focus on your child’s space and make design changes together.
 Whether you’re transitioning to a “big boy” room or just adding bookshelves to the walls, this is a great opportunity to bond and to create an inviting, cozy space for your child.